Box Office - Contact Information

-The Box Office charges a $3.00 per-order service charge on all phone, mail, and fax orders.
+The Box Office charges a $3.00 per-order service charge on all online, phone, and mail orders.
 Family (Parents) Weekend orders have a $5.00 service charge.

-*Hamilton & Middletown Campus Artist Series tickets are managed entirely through the Box Office's online ticketing software, requiring per-ticket fees to be charged on walk up sales at the Shriver Center.
-There are no per-ticket fees applied to Hamilton or Middletown Artist Series tickets purchased beginning one hour prior to the performance at Parrish or Finkelman Auditoriums.
-Hamilton Artist Series tickets are only available for purchase on the Miami University Hamilton campus at performances.
-Middletown Campus Artist Series are available for purchase at the Cashiers Desk in Johnston Hall on the MUM campus.
+*Hamilton & Middletown Campus (Miami University Regionals) Artist Series tickets are available online through the Box Office website or in person during business hours at Room 111 in the Shriver Center on the Oxford campus, and may be subject to per-ticket fees.
+There are no Box Office per-ticket fees applied to Hamilton or Middletown Artist Series tickets purchased on-site beginning one hour prior to the performance at Parrish or Finkelman Auditoriums.
+Regionals Artist Series tickets for both campuses are also available for purchase in person at the Cashiers Desk in Johnston Hall on the MUM campus.
 Artist Series tickets may be purchased by mail for the face value of each ticket plus a $3.00 order fee by sending a check to: